richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 This study aims to differentiate grassland types in lowland ACT to support the ACT Native Grassland Conservation Strategy and Action Plans for efficient management of the Natural Temperate Grasslands, providing baseline for tracking changes and evaluating climate, anthropogenic and management practices on the grassland communities.
 To achieve this aim, the following specific objectives were addressed: <br>

-- differentiate between exotic, native and native high diversity grass <br>
+- extract grassland pixels from a heterogeneous landscape

- - differentiate between dominant native grass species, including kangaroo grass, spear grass and Phalaris <br>
+- differentiate between exotic, high quality native and low quality native grass <br>

-- quantify the performance and uncertainty of a Random Forest classfication model
+- appraise the performance and uncertainty of a Random Forest classfication model

 ## Materials and Methods